 Hard times will come and go.
 People you love will pass.
 Opportunties will be lost and new ones found.
 Change is as constant and inevitable as the wind.
 And life will still be meant to be laughed at.

-Saturday was a spectacularly beautiful day.
-My husband and I sat at an outdoor cafe having lunch in the shade, the cool breeze blowing my newly copper hair around my face.
-My husband said, in the sun, my hair looks like a fancy dessert.
-I’m not sure if that’s a compliment, or a snarky commentary on my existance.
-I’m ok either way.
-I like it, and if it makes a statement, all the better.
+Last year, before moving to the farm, my husband and I sat at an outdoor cafe having lunch in the shade, the cool breeze blowing my newly copper hair around my face.
+I ditched the color a few months later, but it wasn’t just because my husband said, in the sun, my hair looked like a fancy dessert.
+I’m not sure if that was a compliment, or a snarky commentary on my existance.
+I was ok either way.
+I liked it, and if it made a statement, all the better.
 Because…right…life is meant to be laughed at.

 Oh, I had a much more elaborate blog planned for today.
 I did.
 But just as I was sitting down to write it, my computer crashed.
 I didn’t laugh.
 I didn’t find it funny.
 But when the dust settles, and my husband restores all my settings to where they belong, I’m sure I’ll laugh.
 It’s just another day in what I like to call “my life”.